-- In the common folder, scan and add the documents that are relevant for both parties: marriage license, rental agreement, insurance, accounting spreadsheet (see Finances).
+- In the common folder, scan and add the documents that are relevant for both parties: marriage license, rental agreement, insurance, and accounting spreadsheet (see Finances).
 You can also add another subfolder and name it "Old" where you will archive items that are no longer relevant (previous car insurance, former lease agreement).

 If you've been following me for a while, you've already read this article and know how much I love 1Password.

-Long story short, this app will create complicated and safe passwords for all the websites you use, will remember all your important info (SSN, credit card number) and will even autocomplete forms online (oh the time you'll save not having to type your name, date of birth, address, bank info etc) and all you have to do is remember one. single. password. or use the touch ID on your phone.
+Long story short, this app will create complicated and safe passwords for all the websites you use, will remember all your important info (SSN, credit card number), and will even autocomplete forms online (oh the time you'll save not having to type your name, date of birth, address, bank info, etc.) and all you have to do is remember one. single. password. or use the Touch ID on your phone.

 Before we moved to the US, Octave and I each had our own bank account.
-We meant to open a joint one, but the timing was never right, we had different banks, worked in different cities and never got around to being able to meet at the bank before it closes.
+We meant to open a joint one, but the timing was never right, we had different banks, worked in different cities, and never got around to being able to meet at the bank before it closes.

 But as soon as we moved to the US and met our banker, we opted for the following system:

-2 personal bank accounts
+Two personal bank accounts

-1 joint bank account
+One joint bank account